astavrop0/MAI_for_stock_return_predictability/README.md

     │
     ├── Dockerfile                 <- Defines the Docker container configuration to run the analysis │
+    │
+    └── shiny                      <- Code and data to create R shiny app for visualizations
+        ├── shiny_data
+        └── app.R

     ├── src                        <- Source code for use in this project │   ├── __init__.py            <- Makes src a Python module
     │   │